 Benefits Provided: Plan benefits received by retired employees and disabled employees from RHBF are OPEB.
 The healthcare benefits for retired and disabled employees who are not eligible for Medicare are the same as for active employees as described in Note 14.
 The plan options change when the former employees become eligible for Medicare.
 The benefits provided include medical and pharmacy coverage for employees and their dependents.
-Non-Medicare eligible members have two self-funded options administered by the State Health Plan while Medicare members have three options, including one self-funded option and two fully-insured Medicare Advantage/Prescription Drug Plan options.
+Non-Medicare eligible members have two selffunded options administered by the State Health Plan while Medicare members have three options, including one self-funded option and two fully-insured Medicare Advantage/Prescription Drug Plan options.
 Self-funded medical and pharmacy claims costs are shared between the covered member and the State Health Plan.
-If the self-funded plan is elected by a Medicare eligible member, the coverage is secondary to Medicare.
+If the selffunded plan is elected by a Medicare eligible member, the coverage is secondary to Medicare.
 Fully-insured claims include cost sharing from covered members with the remaining balance paid by the fully-insured carrier.

 Those former employees who are eligible to receive medical benefits from RHBF are long-term disability beneficiaries of the Disability Income Plan of North Carolina and retirees of TSERS, the Consolidated Judicial Retirement System (CJRS), the Legislative Retirement System (LRS), the University Employees' Optional Retirement Program (ORP), and a small number of local governments, with five or more years of contributory membership service in their retirement system prior to disability or retirement, with the following exceptions: for employees first hired on or after October 1, 2006, and members of the North Carolina General Assembly first taking office on or after February 1, 2007, future coverage as retired employees and retired members of the North Carolina General Assembly is subject to the requirement that the future retiree have 20 or more years of retirement service credit in order to receive coverage on a noncontributory basis.
 Employees first hired on or after October 1, 2006 and members of the North Carolina General Assembly first taking office on or after February 1, 2007 with 10 but less than 20 years of retirement service credit are eligible for coverage on a partially contributory basis.
 For such future retirees, the State will pay 50% of the Plan's total noncontributory premium.
-Employees first hired on or after October 1, 2006 and members of the North Carolina General Assembly first taking office on or after February 1, 2007 with five but less than 10 years of retirement service credit are eligible for coverage on a fully contributory basis.
+Employees first hired on or after Gotober 1, 2006 and members of the North Carolina General Assembly first taking office on or after or coverage on a partially contributory basis.
+For such future retirees, the State will pay 50% of the Plan's total noncontributory premium.
+Employees first hired on or after Gotober 1, 2006 and members of the North Carolina General Assembly first taking office on or after February 1, 2007 with five but less than 10 years of retirement service credit are eligible for coverage on a fully contributory basis.